API#

 Providers#

-onnxruntime.get_all_providers() List[str]#
+onnxruntime.get_all_providers() list[str]#

 Return list of Execution Providers that this version of Onnxruntime can support.
 The order of elements represents the default priority order of Execution Providers from highest to lowest.

-onnxruntime.get_available_providers() List[str]#
+onnxruntime.get_available_providers() list[str]#

 Return list of available Execution Providers in this installed version of Onnxruntime.
 The order of elements represents the default priority order of Execution Providers from highest to lowest.